 Software license revenue totaled \$37.7 million in 1999 as compared to \$35.5 million in 1998, an increase of 6.2%.
 The increase resulted principally from an increase in sales of paid-up licenses.
-Revenue from sales of paid-up licenses increased 31.1% to \$24.4 million in 1999 from \$18.6 million in 1998.
-This increase was partially offset by a 41.5% decrease in monthly lease license revenue to \$3.7 million in 1999 from \$6.2 million in 1998.
-This decrease was primarily attributable to an increase in the renewal of existing monthly leases as noncancellable annual leases.
-The paid-up license revenue increase was also partially offset by a reduction in noncancellable annual lease revenue that the Company believes was principally the result of an increase in its annual lease price as compared to the prior year, as well as the conversion of certain existing leases to paid-up licenses.
+The paid-up license revenue increase was partially offset by both a reduction in monthly lease license revenue and by a reduction in noncancellable annual lease revenue that the Company believes was principally the result of an increase in its annual lease price as compared to the prior year.

 Maintenance and service revenue increased 20.7% in 1999 to \$25.5 million from \$21.1 million in 1998.
 The increase was primarily the result of maintenance contracts sold in association with the increased paid-up license sales discussed above, as well as broader customer usage of support services and the Company's continued emphasis on marketing these services.
-These increases were partially offset by reduced revenue associated with the portion of noncancellable annual leases classified as maintenance and service revenue.
-This decrease resulted from the refinement of management's estimate relative to the allocation of noncancellable annual lease revenue between paid-up license revenue and maintenance and service revenue, which occurred in the first quarter of 1998.